Mirn/sfu-cli-uploader/README.md

 In practice, this uploader is **several times faster** than standard RP2040 flashing methods, especially in production or iteration-heavy development workflows.

+This was achieved by optimizing the update protocol for modern UART USB chips such as CP2102n

 ---

 ## How It Works (Short)